avcoder/unit04-lesson03/slides.md

 - Based on your discussions on the previous slide, implement the Delete functionality using Bootstrap
 - (in the style of Gameshow Amazing Race)
+   - if you come across a blocker, document it

 ---
 layout: image-right